 Start by reviewing everyone who has shared content on Twitter from a competitor's site.
 You can do this by navigating to the Influencers section, choosing "Search Content Shared," and entering their domain.

-(Note: this feature is available on our Large and Enterprise plans only.
+(Note: this feature is available on our Suite and Enterprise plans only.
 Contact us if you'd like to upgrade or trial this feature.
 For further details on the features offered in each plan, check out the BuzzSumo pricing page.)